Table of contents

 Missing buying signals

 The prospect asks "and if we sign this month, how long for deployment?" or "does your support work on weekends?".
 These questions are not trivial : they are major buying signals.
 The prospect is already projecting themselves post-signature.
 If you answer factually and continue your demo, you miss the window.
-Per Nimitai, reps who detect and respond to buying signals in real time close 2 times more than those who continue their pitch.
+Reps who detect and handle these buying signals in real time close far more than those who continue their pitch.

 Symptoms : implementation questions post-signature support questions contract or legal questions use of "we" to talk about the solution